schuylr/elbv2-catalog/templates/aws-elbv2/0/README.md

 * `io.rancher.service.external_lb.backend_stickiness`

-	Set this to to `true` to enable sticky sessions for this service.
+	Set this to `true` to enable sticky sessions for this service.
 	Default: `false`

+* `io.rancher.service.external_lb.health_check_port`

+	A custom port ELB should use when performing health checks on the targets of this service.
+The default is to use the traffic backend port.
+	Default: `<Ports[0]`

 Note: The only label required to create a fully working ELB Application Load Balancer for a service in Rancher is `io.rancher.service.external_lb.endpoint`.
 The other labels are optional.